scribe-security/docs/docs/guides/securing-software-build/attesting.md

 A provenance attestation, provides evidence that your software artifact originated from the authorized build agent and code repository.
 This is a critical component in fulfilling SLSA level 3 requirements.

 **Step 1: Plugin Installation**
-If you haven’t installed the CI plugin, [Install the Scribe Valint plugin in your CI system](../../reference-guide/ci-integrations/ "CI Integrations").
+If you haven’t installed the CI plugin, **[Install the Scribe Valint plugin in your CI system](../../reference-guide/ci-integrations/ "CI Integrations")**.

 **Step 2: Generating Provenance**
 The snippet below demonstrates how to generate provenance in a GitHub workflow: